sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 to mastery in that field.
 By using the aesthetic as a heuristic, they should now be able to train themselves.
 They will know when they need to seek out help and when they are on the right path.
-They will know when a piece of work that they have done is a acceptible pragmatic compromise that needs to be revisited later for improvement.
+They will know when a piece of work that they have done is a acceptable pragmatic compromise that needs to be revisited later for improvement.
 They will know when they have crafted something beautiful.